abathur8bit/coco/merry2024/README.md

 # History
 Coder8Bit created the initial version which had a message scrolling from the top to the bottom of the screen.

+Invisibleman added the ability to move a player left and right with the arrow keys, and flash the screen when you hit the space bar.